sCrypt-Inc/scryptTS-docs/docs/how-to-integrate-a-frontend/how-to-integrate-a-frontend.md

 This command installs the dependencies and configures the contract development environment.
 After this, we are ready to go!

-## Load Contract
+## Load the Contract

-Before interacting with a smart contract at the front end, we need to load the contract class in two steps.
+Before interacting with a smart contract at the front-end, we need to load the contract class in two steps.

 We'll take a look at how to generate the artifact by ourselves first.

 ### 1. Compile Contract

-Before you start, you need to get the contract source files, as a frontend developer.
+Before you start, you need to get the contract source files, as a front-end developer.

 Let's use the [Helloworld contract](../tutorials/hello-world.md) as an example.
 Copy and paste `helloworld.ts` into the `src/contracts` directory.